kaist-ina/BWA-MEME/README.md

 ## BWA-MEME: BWA-MEM emulated with a machine learning approach
-- BWA-MEME produces identical results as BWA-MEM2 and is 1.4x faster.
+- BWA-MEME produces identical results as BWA-MEM2 and achieves 1.4x higher alignment throughput.
+- Seeding throughput of BWA-MEME is up to 3.32x higher than BWA-MEM2.
 - BWA-MEME builds upon BWA-MEM2 and includes performance improvements to the seeding.
 - BWA-MEME leverages **learned index** in **suffix array search**.
 - BWA-MEME also provides feature to accomodate various memory size in servers.